 vi.
 Closing paragraph

-It is important to try to be concise all the way to the end of your press release.
+It is important to be concise at the end of your press release.
 Ideally, your closing paragraph should summarize all your information in 3-4 sentences.

 vii.
 Boilerplate